-Florida’s lawsuit against Georgia requests a decree restricting Georgia’s consumptive water use to levels that existed in 1992.
-According to Florida, this restriction is necessary because Georgia’s use of water from the basin has harmed environmental interests in the Apalachicola River and Bay.
-Florida claims Georgia’s water use has increased salinities in Apalachicola Bay, which in turn has caused the bay’s oyster fishery to collapse.
-For its part, Georgia denies that its water use has harmed Florida, explaining that its current and projected future water use will have only “a minor impact on the flow in the Apalachicola River at the state line,” and that the collapse of the Apalachicola Bay oyster fishery is the result of environmental factors and mismanagement by the State of Florida.
+Florida’s lawsuit against Georgia requested a decree restricting Georgia’s consumptive water use to levels that existed in 1992.
+According to Florida, this restriction was necessary because they claimed Georgia’s use of water from the basin harmed environmental interests in the Apalachicola River and Bay.
+Florida claimed Georgia’s water use increased salinities in Apalachicola Bay, which in turn caused the bay’s oyster fishery to collapse.
+For its part, Georgia denied that its water use harmed Florida, explaining that its current and projected future water use would have only “a minor impact on the flow in the Apalachicola River at the state line,” and that the collapse of the Apalachicola Bay oyster fishery was the result of environmental factors and mismanagement by the State of Florida.

-Florida must prove by “clear and convincing evidence” that Georgia’s use causes “real or substantial injury or damage” to its “substantial interests,” including the oyster fishery in Apalachicola Bay.
-If Florida can make this case, then the Court must decide whether the nature and magnitude of Florida’s claimed injuries are sufficient to justify impacts that would result from the reductions Florida seeks.
+In order to prevail, Florida needed to prove by “clear and convincing evidence” that Georgia’s use causes “real or substantial injury or damage” to its “substantial interests,” including the oyster fishery in Apalachicola Bay.

-The U.S. Supreme Court granted Florida’s request to file suit against Georgia in November 2014.
-The Court will hear the case on February 22, 2021 and a final ruling is expected by June 30, 2021.
 A timeline and status of the case is provided below.
 The case is Florida v.
 Georgia, No. 142 Original.
+The U.S. Supreme Court granted Florida’s request to file suit against Georgia in November 2014.
+The Court heard the case on February 22, 2021, and a final ruling was issued in April 2021.
 The Supreme Court's docket can be accessed here, while filings in the Special Master's proceeding are available here.